alexandrebignalet/rippatest/README.md

 ###classMatrice.js

-Contains the implementation of the class Matrice which allow to create a new N*N*N matrix.
+Contains the implementation of the class Matrice which allow to create a new NxNxN matrix.

 Getters and Setters allow to put or retrieve data from the matrix.